-Q5: What safety considerations and mitigants are recommended for owners/agents performing move-in certifications or electing to perform annual re-certifications through the end of 2020 during COVID-19?
+Q5: What safety considerations and mitigants are recommended for owners/agents performing move-in certifications or electing to perform annual re-certifications during COVID-19 through September 30, 2021?

 A5: Safety for all persons remains a high priority and owners, agents and residents should continue to practice social distancing and other safe practices.
 Typical practices and procedures may need to be modified.
 Modifications should be adequately documented in each file.
 Some modifications to regular practices may include measures such as: